jtnystrom/Discount/README.md

 We recommend compiling on JDK 8.
 Discount is by default compiled for Scala 2.11.
 (You can compile for Scala 2.12 by editing build.sbt and the various run scripts.)

-The command `sbt package` will compile the software and produce the necessary jar file in target/scala-2.11/discount_2.11-x.x.x.jar.
+The command `sbt assembly` will compile the software and produce the necessary jar file in target/scala-2.11/Discount-assembly-x.x.x.jar.
+This will be a "fat" jar that also contains some necessary dependencies.
 You do not need to install Scala manually, as sbt will handle this for you.

 ### References